North Korean soldier: Surgeon says defector 'was like a broken jar'

 Lee says he goes home just one day a week, spending the rest working and sleeping in the trauma center he has nurtured for years.

 What he's not used to is his newfound celebrity.
-As we walk outside with him he's asked to pose for a photograph within a matter of minutes.
+As we walk outside with him, he's asked to pose for a photograph within a matter of minutes.

-South Korea has been riveted by how he saved Oh and Lee says he knew his country was counting on him.
+South Korea has been riveted by how he saved Oh, and Lee says he knew his country was counting on him.

-"People tend to say that I'm proud of my country, or something, so that's why I was trying to save Mr. Oh's life, but it's totally wrong, as you can see here, we are doing this job every single day."
+"People tend to say that I'm proud of my country or something, so that's why I was trying to save Mr. Oh's life, but it's totally wrong, as you can see here.
+We are doing this job every single day."